webbeetechnologies/taylordb/packages/query-builder/README.md

 - **Pagination and Sorting**: Easily paginate and sort your query results.
 - **Batch Queries**: Execute multiple queries in a single request for improved performance.
 - **Aggregation Queries**: Perform powerful aggregation queries with grouping and aggregate functions.
+- **Transaction Support**: Execute multiple operations in a single atomic transaction.
+- **Attachment Uploads**: Upload files and link them to your records.

 ## Getting Started